CrashOverride85/zc95/README.md

 ## Long term road map
 May do some of this, all of this, or none of this!

-   - LUA scripting.
-Proof of concept completed.
-The pico's definitely powerful enough.
-Not sure if there's enough free RAM for scripts of a useful length
-   - Switch to Pico W, and allow some kind of remote access.
-Maybe just to upload LUA scripts
    - Combine main, output and audio boards into one, and probably switch to almost all SMD so it can be assembled by JLCPCB
    - Probably remove "Aux" socket and swap for seperate "Serial" and "Audio" sockets
    - Use a lithium battery pack instead of a 12v SLA